Year of entry 2024

-Studying Actuarial Mathematics at Leeds will enable you to develop a range of core mathematical and actuarial science skills.
+Studying an actuarial mathematics degree at Leeds will enable you to develop a range of core mathematical and actuarial science skills.
 You’ll enhance your analytical and problem-solving abilities and learn advanced skills in statistical analysis, numerical techniques and computer applications.
-These, along with your logical thinking and problem-solving capabilities, will mean you will not only be intellectually stimulated, you will also be desirable to potential employers and well-equipped to begin your career.
+These, along with your logical thinking and problem-solving capabilities, will mean you will not only be intellectually stimulated, you’ll also be desirable to potential employers and well-equipped to begin your career.

-Here at Leeds, we understand the importance mathematics has in everyday life, which is why we have one of the largest mathematics research departments in the UK and our courses are shaped by the latest thinking.
+Here at Leeds, we understand the importance mathematics has in everyday life, which is why we have one of the largest mathematics research departments in the UK which shapes the curriculum.
 This will equip you with the relevant knowledge, skills and experience you need to begin your career in this highly valued specialism.
 This course is delivered jointly by the School of Mathematics and the Leeds University Business School, equipping you with the relevant knowledge, skills and experience you need to begin your career in finance.

 Why study at Leeds:

-- Our courses are shaped by our leading research in areas such as probability and financial mathematics, modern applied statistics, and analysis.
-The programme also covers much of the first level exams for the Institute and Faculty of Actuaries, enabling you to take steps towards qualifying as an actuary.
+- The programme covers much of the first-level exams for the Institute and Faculty of Actuaries, enabling you to take steps towards qualifying as an actuary.

-- Put theory into practice with access to modern facilities and computing equipment, complemented by social areas, communal problem-solving spaces and quiet study rooms.
+- Access excellent facilities and computing equipment, complemented by social areas, communal problem-solving spaces and quiet study rooms.

 - Make the most of your time at Leeds by joining our student society MathSoc where you can meet more of your peers, enjoy social events and join the MathSoc football or netball team.

 This course will give you in-depth knowledge of the mathematical and statistical tools used by actuarial professionals.
-These include financial account and reporting, stochastic processes, microeconomics, statistics of insurance, and survival and risk theory.
+These include financial account and reporting, stochastic processes, microeconomics, statistics of insurance and risk theory.

 You’ll gain an appreciation of the interdisciplinary nature of actuarial science and develop a high level of analytical and problem-solving skills in statistical analysis, numerical techniques and computer applications.

 In the first year, you’ll study key topics in mathematics, finance, economics and accounting.
 You’ll gain a solid foundation in actuarial mathematics, on which you’ll build more specialist knowledge in subsequent years.
 In particular topics in mathematics will include calculus, linear algebra, modelling, statistics and probability.

-In the second year, you’ll study core modules in financial mathematics, statistical methods, and business finance.
+In the second year, you’ll study core modules in financial mathematics, statistical methods, business finance and further economics.
 At this stage, you’ll be also able to choose some optional modules.
 Typical topics covered at this level include financial risk, statistical modelling, macro and microeconomics and financial accounting.

-You’ll also undertake a research project, which gives you the opportunity to follow your interests and investigate a topic at the cutting edge of mathematics.
+You’ll also undertake a substantial project, which gives you the opportunity to investigate a topic at the cutting edge of mathematics in some depth.
 You’ll work collaboratively with your supervisors throughout the project, who’ll be experts in your particular research area.

 One-year optional work placement or study abroad